ironexdev/docker-magento/README.md

 __5) Setup Xdebug in IDE__

-- PhpStorm should offer you automatic setup.
-Correct settings should be similar to this.
+- PhpStorm should offer you automatic setup and correct settings should be similar to this:

 Preferences - PHP - Debug